BSc Integrative Biomedical Sciences (based in China)

-IELTS Academic module overall 6.5 with 6.0 in each component
+- IELTS Academic: total 6.5 with at least 6.0 in each component.

-Trinity ISE: ISE II with a distinction in all four components
+- Trinity ISE: ISE II with distinctions in all four components.

 We also accept a wider range of international qualifications and tests.

-English language qualifications must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, PTE or Trinity ISE, in which case it must be no more than two years old.
+English language qualifications must be no more than three and a half years old from the start date of the degree you are applying to study, unless you are using IELTS, PTE Academic, TOEFL or Trinity ISE, in which case it must be no more than two years old.